 .

-Furthermore, our Museum of Italian Jewish Art shows an example in carved marble and says,
+Furthermore, our Museum of Italian Jewish Art shows an

 "Writings of this kind were common in Germany and Poland, while in Italian synagogues, as well as private houses, part of a wall was usually left unplastered in order to remember the destruction of the Temple."